-GULP Tutorial Part 9 – Optimizing HTML
+GULP Tutorial Part 8 – Optimizing HTML

 HTML presents another opportunity for optimization.
-Every “bit” we can squeeze out of the code the healthier the application is.
+With every “bit” we can squeeze out of the code, the healthier is the application.
 HTML optimization is more noticeable as the HTML file becomes larger.

 From the command-line install